yo1dog/controls-dat-json/README.md

 `numPlayers`            | Max number of players the game supports.
 `alternatesTurns`       | If the players take turns (`true`) or play at the same time (`false`).
 `usesServiceButtons`    | If the game uses service buttons (to navigate menus, for example).
-`usesTilt`              | If the game supports tilt detection (bumping or hitting the physical cabinet - usually used by pinball games to prevent cheating my lifting the table).
+`usesTilt`              | If the game supports tilt detection (bumping or hitting the physical cabinet - usually used by pinball games to prevent cheating by lifting the table).
-`hasCocktailDipswitch`  | If the game supports a switch the can toggle it between upright and cocktail mode.
+`hasCocktailDipswitch`  | If the game supports a switch that can toggle it between upright and cocktail mode.
 Sometimes this causes a change in control configurations.
 `notes`                 | Notes about this game (not user friendly).
 `errors`                | Any errors that occurred while restructuring.
-See the (error descriptions)[#errors] below.
+See the [error descriptions](#errors) below.
 `controlConfigurations` | List of [control configurations](#controlConfiguration).
 Ordered from most preferred configuration to least.
 Note that this may be empty in a few cases.
 Check `errors` in these cases.